RedHatOfficial/ose-pivproxy/README.md

 # Containerized PIV/CAC Proxy for Authentication in OpenShift

+## Overview
+This project is to provide a streamlined process for implementing a PIV/CAC authenticating proxy for OpenShift Origin and Enterprise (OCP).
+The containers provided can be either CentOS or RHEL7 based.
+The advanced configuration can be performed without creating a new project or forking this one.
+The process is easy to understand and can be completed in a few steps by administrators.

 ## Requirements
 * SSH access to **at least one** Master node
   * Sudo or root access on that node